cpadilla/christofer-rocks/src/blog/2021/1/30/Stitches.md

 Well, my day started off pretty good at least.

 It was Saturday.
-Carlos had come over to my place on Thursday to hangoufor for the weekend.
-Mom had just been baker acted and was in the hospital so between that and work, he'd been under a lot of stress lately.
-He'd called off work for the next few days and drove 3 hours over the state line to visit.
+Carlos had come over to my place on Thursday to hangout for the weekend.
+Mom had just been Baker Acted and was in the hospital so between that and work, he'd been under a lot of stress lately.
+He called off work for the next few days and drove 2 hours over the state line to visit.

 Things had been going well so far.
-I slept in till around 10 because it's the weekend and then made a nice breakfast of bacon, chorizo, eggs and toast.
+I slept in till around 10 because it's the weekend and then made us a nice breakfast of bacon, chorizo, eggs and toast.
 I had cottage cheese with my meal as well because cottage cheese rocks.

 Carlos thought he heard a knock at the door but I dismissed it, joking that I never get visitors.

-I realized though, that I had ordered a few items recently which I had [budgeted](https://www.youneedabudget.com/) under Home Improvement.
+I realized though, that I *had* ordered a few items recently which I had [budgeted](https://www.youneedabudget.com/) under Home Improvement.
 But I had just checked on the Amazon app and it looked like my stuff wasn't supposed to be delivered until Tuesday.

 I opened the door and BOOM!
 Three packages!
 Sitting at my doorstep.

-I was very excited as opened the first and largest one of them: a [hammock holder](https://www.amazon.com/gp/product/B00WFH3TIG/ref=ppx_yo_dt_b_asin_title_o00_s00)!
+I was very excited as I opened the first and largest one of them: a [hammock holder](https://www.amazon.com/gp/product/B00WFH3TIG/ref=ppx_yo_dt_b_asin_title_o00_s00)!
 This was awesome because rather than buy another piece of furniture for my apartment, I could simply use my <span style="color:red">beloved</span> hammock.

 <center>
 <blockquote class="instagram-media" data-instgrm-captioned data-instgrm-permalink="https://www.instagram.com/p/B4-YIigBbiR/?utm_source=ig_embed&amp;utm_campaign=loading" data-instgrm-version="13" style=" background:#FFF; border:0; border-radius:3px; box-shadow:0 0 1px 0 rgba(0,0,0,0.5),0 1px 10px 0 rgba(0,0,0,0.15); margin: 1px; max-width:540px; min-width:326px; padding:0; width:99.375%; width:-webkit-calc(100% - 2px); width:calc(100% - 2px);">